tuyisenge250/sorting_algorithms/README.md

 # sorting_algorithms
-this is for project of sorting data in different data structures
+this is project of sorting data in different data structures in algorithm